costbio/bioinf_polyphar_workflow/README.md

 # Bioinformatics-based polypharmacology workflow

-This repository contains Python scripts to start a workflow for computational prediction of binding pocket similarities using PocketMatch 2.0 between protein structures of a list of genes provided as input.
+This repository contains Python scripts to start a workflow for computational prediction of binding pocket similarities using <a href="https://github.com/1337deepesh/PocketMatch_v2.0">PocketMatch 2.0</a>
+between protein structures of a list of genes provided as input.

 The scripts should be run in the given order.